clairicelou/DS2022project/README.md

 **Security/Privacy:**

 Input validation ensures only image files are uploaded.
 No sensitive user data (PII) is collected.
 Secrets management was not required for this project.
+Secrets aren’t kept in the code since putting credentials in a public repo isn’t safe.
+Instead, any cloud credentials go in a local .env file that isn’t pushed to GitHub.
+If Azure were used, the images would go into a private blob container so they’re not accessible to the public.

 **Ops:**

+Running the app in Docker keeps all the dependencies separated from the system and makes resource usage more consistent.
 Uploaded data is logged in /logs/data.json so I can track uploads.
 The app isn’t built for heavy traffic, but it works smoothly in a single Docker container.

 ## 5. Results & Evaluation
 **Gallery Example**